apache/rocketmq-site/_docs/08-release-manual.md

   ```shell
   gpg --verify rocketmq-all-%version-number%-incubating-source-release.zip.asc rocketmq-all-%version-number%-incubating-source-release.zip
   ```
-  Check the output to ensure it contains only good signatures:
+  Check the output to ensure it only contains good signatures:

   ```text
   gpg: Good signature from ... gpg: Signature made ...
   ```

-3. Compare MD5, SHA hash generated from the below command with the downloaded hash files.
+3. Compare MD5, SHA hash generated by the below command with the downloaded hash files.

   ```shell
   gpg --print-mds rocketmq-all-%version-number%-incubating-source-release.zip
   ```

 ### Release Artifacts to Dev-Repository
-If the release candidate appears to pass the validation checklist, close the staging repository in Nexus by selecting the staging repository `orgapacherocketmq-XXX` and clicking on the `Close` icon.
+If the release candidate passes the validation checklist, close the staging repository in Nexus by selecting the staging repository `orgapacherocketmq-XXX` and clicking on the `Close` icon.

 Nexus will now run through a series of checksum and signature validations.

-If the checks pass, Nexus will close the repository and give a URL to the closed staging repo (which contains the candidate artifacts).
+If the checks are passed, Nexus will close the repository and produce a URL to the closed staging repo (which contains the candidate artifacts).
 Include this URL in the voting email so that folks can find the staged candidate release artifacts.

-If the checks do not pass, fix the issues, roll back and restart the release process.
+If the checks aren't passed, fix the issues then go back and restart the release process.

 If everything is ok, use svn to copy the candidate release artifacts to RocketMQ repo: https://dist.apache.org/repos/dist/dev/incubator/rocketmq/${release version}.